-Please use a black pen.
-Mark an "X" inside the box as shown in this example.
-Please complete this box only if you wish to appoint a third party proxy other than the Chairm Please leave this box blank if you want to select the Chairman of the Meeting.
-Do not insert yo I/We hereby appoint the Chairman of the Meeting OR the person indicated in the box above as my/or respect of my/our full voting entitlement on my/our behalf at the Annual General Meeting of Adaptim Jubilee Avenue, Milton Park, Abingdon, Oxfordshire, OX14 4RX on 16 May 2023 at 12.00 pm (London). mune Ť herapeu itics plc to l e held at 60 For the appointment of more than one proxy, please refer to Explanatory Note 2 (see front).
-Please mark here to indicate that this proxy appointment is one of multiple appointments being made.
-Ordinary Resolutions 1.
-To re-elect as a director, Adrian Rawcliffe, who retires by rotation in accordance with the Articles of Ass ociation For Against Vote Withheld 2.
-To re-elect as a director, Barbara Duncan, who retires by rotation in accordance with the Articles of Ass sociation n To re-appoint KPMG LLP as auditors of the Company, to hold office until the conclusion of the next an general meeting of shareholders. nual To authorize the Audit Committee to determine our auditors' remuneration for the fiscal year ending December 31, 2023.
-To adopt the U.K. statutory annual accounts and reports for the fiscal year ended December 31, 2022. note that the Directors do not recommend the payment of any dividend for the year ended December 3 To approve, on a non-binding, advisory basis, the compensation of the Company's named executive of for the year ended December 31, 2022. fficers To approve our U.K. statutory directors' remuneration report for the year ended December 31, 2022 (excluding our directors' remuneration policy).
-To authorize the Directors under Section 551 of the U.K. Companies Act 2006 (the "2006 Act") to allot shares or to grant rights to subscribe for or to convert any security into shares.
-Special Resolution To empower the Directors to allot equity securities for cash pursuant to Section 570(1) of the 2006 Act as if Section 561(1) of the 2006 Act did not apply to that allotment.
+• 1.
+To re-elect as a director, Adrian Rawcliffe, who retires by rotation in accordance with the Articles of Association.
+For Against Vote Withheld 2.
+To re-elect as a director, Barbara Duncan, who retires by rotation in accordance with the Articles of Association 3.
+To re-appoint KPMG LLP as auditors of the Company, to hold office until the conclusion of the next annual general meeting of shareholders.
+4. To authorize the Audit Committee to determine our auditors' remuneration for the fiscal year ending December 31, 2023.
+5. To adopt the U.K. statutory annual accounts and reports for the fiscal year ended December 31, 2022 and to note that the Directors do not recommend the payment of any dividend for the year ended December 31, 2022.
+6. To approve, on a non-binding, advisory basis, the compensation of the Company's named executive officers for the year ended December 31, 2022.
+7. To approve our U.K. statutory directors' remuneration report for the year ended December 31, 2022 (excluding our directors' remuneration policy).
+8. To authorize the Directors under Section 551 of the U.K. Companies Act 2006 (the "2006 Act") to allot shares or to grant rights to subscribe for or to convert any security into shares.
+Sp pecial Resolution 9.
+To empower the Directors to allot equity securities for cash pursuant to Section 570(1) of the 2006 Act as if Section 561(1) of the 2006 Act did not apply to that allotment.

 I/We direct my/our proxy to vote on the resolutions proposed at the Meeting as indicated above on this form.
-Uni ess othe rwise ins structed the proxy may vote as he or she sees fit or abstain in relation to any business of the Meeting.
-Signature In the case of joint holders, only one holder need sign.
+Unless otherwise instructed the proxy may vote as he or she sees fit or abstain in relation to any business of the Meeting.

+In the case of joint holders, only one holder need sign.
 In the case of a corporation, the Form of Proxy should be signed by a duly authorised official whose capacity should be stated, or by an attorney.
-DD / MM / Y /YYY
+Signature